-In this study we only [accessed] questionnaire and measurement data and [compared] ethnic sub-groups in terms of these data.
+In this study we will access only questionnaire and measurement data and compare ethnic sub-groups in terms of these data.
 At a later date, once available, we will be able to compare these sub-groups in terms of their biochemistry assays and follow-up events.
 Therefore, this initial study will focus on comparisons of risk and only later will we be able to make comparisons of actual disease occurrence.

 |Lead institution:||University of Glasgow|

 |Return ID||App ID||Description||Archive Date|

 |511||774||Adiposity among 132,479 UK Biobank participants; contribution of sugar intake vs other macronutrients||2 Jun 2017|